habi/gratipay.com/www/about/policies/terms-of-service.md

   1. Projects can use the Service to distribute payments to Project Members.

-  1. When a Project makes a payment to you, it is a payment to fund the Work you contribute to the Project.
+  1. When you receive a payment from a Project, it is a payment to fund the Work you contribute to the Project.

+  1. By accepting a payment from a Project, the Member forms an agreement with that Project to contribute to the Work described in the Project's profile.
+The Service is a platform to facilitate this agreement.
+Gratipay is not a party to the agreement, and is not responsible to either the Project or the Member if either party breaches the terms of the agreement (e.g. if the Member fails to provide the promised services).

   1. Gratipay does not determine how payments are allocated and is not responsible for how Projects internally distribute payments.
-The agreement between the Project Owner and other Members regarding the allocation of payments is solely between those parties.
+The agreement between the Project's Owner and its Members regarding the allocation of payments is solely between those parties.

 1. Additional Rules for Gratipay Projects